roastercode/MAAS/README.md

-#### MAS is now autonomous in front the missing MUSSH in different distro
+#### MAAS is now autonomous in front the missing MUSSH in different distro
 #### But you can request your favorite distro maintainer to package it for your prefered distro ;-)

 	- MUSSH - https://sourceforge.net/projects/mussh/